Soy-Free Soy Sauce Substitute

 • Add all of the ingredients into a small saucepan, give it a good stir and bring the mixture to a boil.

-• Lower the heat to medium and simmer for approximately 20 minutes until the liquid is reduced to one cup.
-Remove from the heat and let the mixture cool in the pan for about 15 minutes.
+• Lower the heat to medium and simmer, stirring occasionally, for approximately 20 minutes until the liquid is reduced to one cup.

-• Transfer the mixture to a glass jar and store covered in the fridge for up to 2 weeks.
+• Transfer the mixture to an airtight glass jar to cool completely.

 Notes